suryanaveen123/devops-crash-course/README.md

-# Virima DevOps Bootcamp — Teaching Schedule
+# DevOps Bootcamp — Teaching Schedule

 A day-by-day plan to run the 15-day crash course: what to teach, when to demo, and how to keep the class clear and engaging.